tawn33y/africastalking-ts/DOCS.md

 ### Notes

-- All methods are asynchronous.
+- All functions are asynchronous.
 - All phone numbers use the international format. e.g. `+254xxxxxxxx`.

 ## Initializing a Client